juripero/ryft-odbc-api/README.md

 ## Release Notes
 ** 1.0.1 (May 3, 2017)
 * Updated for JSON export
+* Add columns command to limit the width of the column output

 ** 1.0.0 (April 2, 2017)
 * Initial release of the sample sources